 In March of 2015, Augustana announced the appointment

 of Dr. Christopher Unger as the 5th conductor of The Augustana Band.
-Unger joins the college in September 2015 and is eager to continue building upon the history and success of this outstanding ensemble.
+Unger joined the college in September 2015 and continues building upon the history and success of this outstanding ensemble.

-Today’s Augustana Band is both proud and honored to cultivate the industrious legacy passed on to them by a few visionary young men, and are pleased to present the manifestation of one hundred and twenty years of wind band music at Augustana College.
+Today’s Augustana Band is both proud and honored to cultivate the industrious legacy passed on to them by a few visionary young men, and are pleased to present the manifestation of one hundred and twenty years of wind band music at Augustana.